 Eleutheros Christian Society (ECS), a Naga NGO, piloted the idea of a Mobile Teaching Unit six years ago, but unfortunately this was just as the COVID pandemic struck.
 Despite this, they reached 13 villages and 719 students.
 The unit ran for three years before running out of funds.

-From 2026 KET will be working with ECS and will be funding a new Mobile Teaching Unit reaching between 900 and 1000 children aged between 8 and 14.
+From 2026 KET is working with ECS and is funding a new Mobile Teaching Unit reaching over 1,300 children aged between 8 and 14.

 The goal is to ensure that every child in ten targeted government middle schools attains grade-level numeracy and science literacy.
 This, together with renewed community ownership and teacher participation will help to sustain these gains.